MadeInPierre/Pathfinder4Robots/python/README.md

+# Work in Progress

-main :
+`main.py` :

-objects.json : description of what objects will be present in the map
+`objects.json` : description of what objects will be present in the map

-map.py : holds all objects instances and properties.
+`map.py` : holds all objects instances and properties.

-objects.py : helper classes for basic geometry classes
+`objects.py` : helper classes for basic geometry classes

-visualizer.py : simple GUI for viewing the map
+`visualizer.py` : simple GUI for viewing the map